-1. Cardiac: Defects related to the heart is the top type of defect affecting 1 in every 100 babies born.
-And is the leading cause of deaths in infants due to birth defects.
+1. Cardiac: Defects related to the heart are the top type of defect affecting 1 in every 100 babies born.
+And is the leading cause of death in infants due to birth defects?

-3. Down Syndrome: Being a chromosomal defect, the Down Syndrome is another defect which affects around 1 in every 700-800 babies are affected.
+3. Down Syndrome: Being a chromosomal defect, Down Syndrome is another defect that affects around 1 in every 700-800 babies are affected.

-3. Genes and Environment together: A combination of both the above factors can also likely cause a birth defect.
-Heart conditions and other defects like cleft lip/palate, spina bifida etc are considered to be caused by this combination of causes.
+- Genes and Environment together: A combination of both the above factors can also likely cause a birth defect.
+Heart conditions and other defects like cleft lip/palate, spina bifida, etc are considered to be caused by this combination of causes.

-4. Infections in pregnant women: Infections like rubella, toxoplasmosis, cytomegalovirus (CMV), syphilis, and chickenpox (very rarely) are likely to affect the fetus development.
+- Infections in pregnant women: Infections like rubella, toxoplasmosis, cytomegalovirus (CMV), syphilis, and chickenpox (very rarely) are likely to affect the fetus’s development.

 Prevention is Better than Cure:

-Just a few simple changes in lifestyle and you can successfully reduce the risk of your little one being victimized:
+Just a few simple lifestyle changes and you can successfully reduce the risk of your little one being victimized:

-a.
-Folic acid: Consume 400 micrograms (mcg) of folic acid every day to prevent spine and brain defects.
-This can be started 1 month prior to getting pregnant.
+- Folic acid: Consume 400 micrograms (mcg) of folic acid every day to prevent spine and brain defects.
+This can be started 1 month before getting pregnant.

-d.
-An ideal weight: It is best to maintain an ideal weight while planning for pregnancy.
-Both underweight/overweight can prove harmful for fetal development.
+- An ideal weight: It is best to maintain an ideal weight while planning for pregnancy.
+Both being underweight/overweight can prove harmful to fetal development.

-e.
-Quit: Smoking, alcohol, tobacco, drugs etc can directly be harmful to your baby’s health and it is highly recommended that you quit them all.
+- Quit: Smoking, alcohol, tobacco, drugs, etc can directly be harmful to your baby’s health and it is a must to quit them all.

-f.
-Maintain hygiene: We may tend to underestimate common infections like cold, fever, sneezing, coughing etc. However, these may lead to deadly conditions if left untreated for a long duration.
+- Maintain hygiene: We may tend to underestimate common infections like cold, fever, sneezing, coughing, etc. However, these may lead to deadly conditions if left untreated for a long duration.
 Get yourself treated in case you catch any common infection.
 Even better, stay hygienic and avoid these infections.
-Wash your hands frequently – after sneezing, coughing, using the washroom etc. Stay away from your cat poop or litter box to avoid toxoplasmosis.
+Wash your hands frequently – after sneezing, coughing, using the washroom, etc. Stay away from your cat poop or litter box to avoid toxoplasmosis.

-h.
-Avoid Zika affected areas: Avoid entering Zika affected areas or areas with any deadly outbreaks, unless there is no other option.
+- Avoid Zika-affected areas: Avoid entering Zika-affected areas or areas with any deadly outbreaks, unless there is no other option.

-i.
-Safe sex: Protected sexual intercourse and limiting the number of intimate partners is suggested.
+- Safe sex: Protected sexual intercourse and limiting the number of intimate partners are suggested.